 Alcoholic Beverages Substitutes, and Binge Behaviour Regulators:

 Combination treatment of Obesity and metabolic syndrome, treatment of cocaine addiction, treatment of binge behaviours, and treatment of depression.
-Benzufurans as Fail-Safes for MDMA Therapy, 2-FDCK for treatment of depression and TRD, combination treatment of PEA with MDMA, ibogaine, ketamine, LSD, psilocybin and DMT, 3-MMC for treatment of Dyskinesia
+Benzufurans as Fail-Safes for MDMA Therapy, 2-FDCK for treatment of depression and TRD, combination treatment of PEA with MDMA, ibogaine, ketamine, LSD, psilocybin and DMT, 3-MMC for treatment of Dyskinesia, 3-MMC for treatment of eating disorders, novel psychedelics, methods of preparation and uses

 Pending worldwide